-Is it possible to have a car speedometer turned back to a lower number, and, why would you want to tamper anyway?
-We all know years ago it was common practice for shady corner car lots to turn the speedometers back, you know, to show a lower mileage on the car so they could get more money for the vehicle.
+Is it possible to have a car speedometer turned back to a lower number, and, why would you want to tamper with it anyway?
+We all know years ago it was common practice for shady corner car lots to turn the speedometers back, you know, show a lower mileage on the car so they could get more money for the low miler.

 Actually, it’s the “Odometer” they play with and not a car speedometer

 The story has it, if you had over a 100, 000 miles on your car it was considered, well not desirable for resale.
 So no matter how beautiful and well kept your vehicle was or is, the higher number on the odometer was the killer.
 In most cases, the used car salesman used that number to their advantage “we can’t pay that price for a high mile car.”
 So in the end, the car lot got this well maintained and beautiful looking car with high miles for near nothing.
 The salesman says what to do with this car, so spinning the car speedometer back on this beautiful high miler was common practice.

 This same salesman puts the car out on the front row of his lot, the sign in the window says, “Just traded in! low, low mileage on this beautiful one owner vehicle,” Did I say low, low miles!

 That shady practice was near abolished with hefty fines and the watchful eye of the powers at hand and most governments just made it illegal to manipulate odometers.
 At that same time our province of Ontario came up with a money grab that when two private buyer/seller make a deal, the seller has to produce a government owners package before you can transfer the ownership.